dnguyen800/air-visual-card/README.md

 ## FAQ
- - The card doesn't show the temperature properly
+ - The card doesn't show the temperature properly.

    Let me know which weather provider you are using and I'll try to fix the issue.
 I have only tested with the Yahoo!
 Weather component.
 Optionally, if you create a template sensor that reports the temperature as its state, you can use that sensor as for the temp config.